NathanMcMillan54/novusk/README.md

 Join the [Discord](https://discord.gg/hcVcCugVFP) server for updates on the kernel and projects for the kernel.

+If you're going to contribute, please read ``CODESTYLE.md``.
+It shows how you should write your code.

 Read ``Documentaion/`` for help with compiling, configurations and platforms, etc...

 ### Compiling: